marartner/travhaller/README.md

 npm install travhaller
 ```

-It can be used in browsers via browserify:
+It can be used in NodeJS or in browsers via browserify:

 ```javascript
 var travhaller = require('travhaller');